MailTape/MailTape-v1/_posts/2016-10-23-Nicolas-Michaux.md

 fbPic: fbPic231.jpg
 musiColor: musiColor231.png
 ---
 <p id="introduction"> This morning, we offer you a romantic Mailtape, and a romantic artist.
 Nicolas Michaux is a Belgian singer who remind us the glory days of cheezy french or Italian pop songs.
 In "A la Vie, à la Mort", the romantism of Nicolas Michaux is tinted of melancolic mood, with falsely naive lyrics.
 Dominique A. et Etienne Daho resonate in Nicolas Michaux's music.
-(For all our non-french followers, I also recommand you to listen those two french singer.)
+(For all our non-french followers, I also recommand you to listen those two legendary french singer.)
 Poetry and lo-fi instrumental is the perfect blend in "A la Vie, à la mort", the blend that transform this song in a heady treasure that you'll cherish for a long time. </p>

-**Nicolas Michaux's selection:**
+**Nicolas Michaux's romantic selection:**

 + ## Andy Shauf - The Magician
 Nicolas Michaux: "Crafted, roots and elegant.
 There's a sheer love of sound in andy shauf's work - obviously a very talented songwriter."